Quick Answer

 TherapyDen is growing, especially among LGBTQ+ affirming and social justice-oriented practices.
 It has a smaller user base than PT but higher engagement.
 GoodTherapy and Open Path Collective serve niche audiences.

 The key shift: Clients used to browse directories.
-Now they search with intent.
-"Find me a therapist for postpartum anxiety in Brooklyn who takes Aetna" is the kind of query ChatGPT answers directly.
-A directory listing does not match that experience.
+Now they search with more intent and expect a clearer answer.
+A single directory listing does not match that experience as well as it used to.

-The 15-point checklist we use to audit therapy practice visibility.
-Covers Google, AI search, directories, and local SEO.
+The 15-point checklist we use to review Google, AI search, directories, and local SEO when Psychology Today slows down.
 Takes 30 minutes to complete.

 Free download.
 No spam.
 Unsubscribe anytime.